OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 *This segment can contain many different sections, and there are multiple `LOAD`s per program.
 Some commonly occurring sections include `.interp .init .text .fini .dynamic .got .got.plt .data .bss `*

 **This is the most important segment for a typical C++ program.** It basically tells the linker to allocate a particular segment of memory with particular permissions.
 In the above, we see that there are 4 `LOAD` sections.
-This only happens for the newer versions of `ld`.
+This only happens for the newer versions of `ld`(the **static** linker).
 These segments in C++ are for the following(roughly):

 - `.text`, which holds the code to be executed.
 This should be in the `R E` section.
 - `.rodata`, which means *read-only data*.
 This usually holds static constants that are used in the program.
 This is in one of the `R` sections.